 Misconceptions on Evolution

-Another common example of a misconception on evolution among people is that humans came from monkeys.
-To clarify this, imagine a family with two heirs–one is male and the other is female.
+Another common example of a misconception of evolution among people is that humans came from monkeys.
+To clarify this, imagine a family with two heirs–one is male, and the other is female.
 In the case of our culture here in the country, the more frequent occurrence is that the male retains their last name while the female takes on her husband’s name during the marriage.

 Imagine the two lines many generations later.
-If the ancestor male heir retains their last name, throughout the generations they will still be related to the descendants of the female heir even if the female heir’s lineage may have taken different last names throughout the same time span.
+If the ancestor’s male heir retains their last name, throughout the generations, they will still be related to the descendants of the female heir even if the female heir’s lineage may have taken different last names throughout the same period.
 Evolution is like that; there was a common ancestor between monkeys and humans; not that humans came from monkeys.

 Mechanisms of Microevolution

-To understand how microevolution works, let’s set up a population where evolution isn’t occurring and thus the gene pool isn’t changing.
+To understand how the microevolution works, let’s set up a population where evolution isn’t occurring, and thus the gene pool isn’t changing.
 In this population, dominant alleles would over time become more frequent at the expense of recessive alleles.

 - The population must be large.
 Smaller populations are more prone to have their allele frequencies fluctuate due to chance events or encounters, depending on the magnitude of the event.

 - No gene flow between populations.
-When individuals move into or out of populations, they add or remove alleles which alter the gene pool.
+When individuals move into or out of populations, they add or remove alleles that alter the gene pool.
 Think of animal hybrids as clear examples.